tenjava-2014/PaulBGD-t3/README.md

 Permissions
 -----
-naturaldisasters.menu - Opens the Natural Disasters menu
+- naturaldisasters.menu - Opens the Natural Disasters menu

-naturaldisasters.tornado - Allows you to create a tornado naturaldisasters.mudslide - Allows you to create a mudslide naturaldisasters.flood - Allows you to create a flood
+- naturaldisasters.tornado - Allows you to create a tornado
+- naturaldisasters.mudslide - Allows you to create a mudslide
+- naturaldisasters.flood - Allows you to create a flood

 API
 ----
-First check if you can create the disaster with [code]NaturalDisaster.canCreateDisaster(Disaster.XXXX, block)[/code] After you know you can, apply the disaster with [code]NaturalDisaster.createDisaster(Disaster.XXXX, block)[/code]
+First check if you can create the disaster with ``NaturalDisaster.canCreateDisaster(Disaster.XXXX, block)` After you know you can, apply the disaster with ``NaturalDisaster.createDisaster(Disaster.XXXX, block)``